hipe/tmx/fields/doc/issues/004-conventions-for-normalization-of-any-particular-association.md

-## a broad view
+## a broad view :[#here.b]

-broadly we conceive of normalization as both the process and modeling therebehind of taking a given input data, determining whether or not it is a member of the formal set of data defined by the particular "formal value" for this "field", and then if valid potentially transforming
+broadly we conceive of normalization as both the processing and modeling therebehind of taking a given input data, determining whether or not it is a member of the formal set of data defined by the particular "formal value" for this "field", and then if valid potentially transforming